What is Server Management?

 3. 24/7 Monitoring & support

-A Managed service offers 24/7 support & server monitoring.
+A Managed service offers 24/7 support & monitoring of the server.
 You will have experts ready to resolve all server-related issues.

 4. Reduced workloads